thibaut-neoledge/azure-docs.fr-fr/articles/cache/cache-dotnet-how-to-use-in-role.md

       </sessionState>
     </system.web>-->

->Si votre fichier web.config ne contient pas cette section commentée après l'installation du package Caching NuGet, assurez-vous que la dernière version de NuGet Package Manager est installée depuis [NuGet Package Manager Installation][], puis désinstallez et réinstallez le package.
+>If your web.config does not contain this commented out section after installing the Caching NuGet package, ensure that the latest NuGet Package Manager is installed from [NuGet Package Manager Installation][], and then uninstall and reinstall the package.

-Pour activer le fournisseur de l'état de session pour In-Role Cache, supprimez les commentaires de le section spécifiée.
-Le cache par défaut est spécifié dans l'extrait fourni.
-Pour utiliser un autre cache, spécifiez le cache voulu dans l'attribut **cacheName**.
+To enable the Session State Provider for In-Role Cache, uncomment the specified section.
+The default cache is specified in the provided snippet.
+To use a different cache, specify the desired cache in the **cacheName** attribute.

-Pour plus d'informations sur l'utilisation du fournisseur de l'état de session du service de mise en cache, consultez la page [Fournisseur de l'état de session pour In-Role Cache][].
+For more information about using the Caching service session state provider, see [Session State Provider for In-Role Cache][].

 <a name="store-page"></a>
-## Stockage de la mise en cache de sortie de pages ASP.NET dans le cache
+## <a name="how-to:-store-asp.net-page-output-caching-in-the-cache"></a>How To: Store ASP.NET Page Output Caching in the Cache

-Le fournisseur de caches de sortie pour In-Role Cache est un mécanisme de stockage hors processus pour les données de cache de sortie.
-Ces données concernent spécialement les réponses HTTP complètes (mise en cache de la sortie de pages).
-Le fournisseur se connecte au nouveau point d'extension du fournisseur de caches de sortie introduit dans ASP.NET 4.
-Pour utiliser le fournisseur de caches de sortie, configurez d'abord votre cluster de cache, puis configurez votre application ASP.NET pour la mise en cache à l'aide du package Caching NuGet, comme décrit dans la rubrique [Prise en main de In-Role Cache][].
-Lorsque le package Cache NuGet est installé, il ajoute dans le fichier web.config la section commentée suivante, qui contient la configuration requise pour que votre application ASP.NET utilise le fournisseur de caches de sortie pour In-Role Cache.
+The Output Cache Provider for In-Role Cache is an out-of-process storage mechanism for output cache data.
+This data is specifically for full HTTP responses (page output caching).
+The provider plugs into the new output cache provider extensibility point that was introduced in ASP.NET 4.
+To use the output cache provider, first configure your cache cluster, and then configure your ASP.NET application for caching using the Caching NuGet package, as described in [Getting Started with In-Role Cache][].
+When the Caching NuGet package is installed, it adds the following commented out section in web.config that contains the required configuration for your ASP.NET application to use the Output Cache Provider for In-Role Cache.

     <!--Uncomment this section to use In-Role Cache for output caching
     <caching>